dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * type: "String"

-    The sting MUST have the value of either "recording" or "text"
+    The sting MUST have the value of either "recording", "text" or "incomplete".
+    A dialog of type "recording" has Dialog Content that either contains a body or refers to via url, which is a recording of the video and/or audio of a segment of the conversation.
+    A dialog of type "text" had  has Dialog Content that either contains a body or refers to via url, which contains the text from one of the parties for a segment of the conversation.
+    A dialog of type "incomplete" MUST NOT have Dialog Content, as the call or conversation failed to be setup to the point of exchanging any conversation.
+    Incomplete dialogs MUST have a disposition attribute which indicates why the call or conversations failed.

 ### start